Bhavin04/NmapAutomater/README.md

 # NmapAutomater by https://github.com/21y4d

-Edited as per my need
+Edited as per my need for HTB and OSCP